The Ebb & Flow BLOG

 Meet the Land Protection Team

-Since 1986, Lowcountry Land Trust has assisted hundreds of landowners across the South Carolina Lowcountry in protecting their land through the voluntary use of conservation easements.
+Since 1986, Lowcountry Land Trust has assisted hundreds of landowners across the South Carolina Lowcountry in the protection of their land through the voluntary use of conservation easements.
 As a result, tens of thousands of acres are preserved for the benefit of current and future generations while remaining under the ownership and control of private landowners who continue to use and enjoy them.

 When appropriate, Lowcountry Land Trust also purchases land to protect it.
 Examples include the organization’s first project, Alge Island; the 35-acre preserve surrounding Angel Oak Park; lands that eventually become state wildlife management areas; and recreational properties that we purchase, protect with conservation easements, and resell to private parties.